 1. Good Neighbor Next Door

 This is one of the best grants that you can get if you manage to qualify.
-This program is run by the United States Department of Housing and Urban Development is responsible for running this program.
+The United States Department of Housing and Urban Development is responsible for running this program.
 It aims to get productive members of society in good neighborhoods so that they can assist their neighbors if they are ever in need such as during civil unrest or any other disturbance.
 Those that qualify for these grants are often emergency services such as paramedics or firefighters as well as law enforcement agents.

 Teachers also qualify for these grants since, while they don’t have the skills to neutralize a home invasion, they provide the education necessary to reduce the number of home invasions annually — thus protecting and educating the community all at once.
 In certain regions of your city known as revitalization areas, you could get a discount of up to 50% on the listed price for any specific home.
 If you’ve spent all your life serving others and keeping the public safe, you could finally get a return on your investment by getting this grant that will give you your first home.
-Bear in mind that you’re unlikely to be approved if you were terminated for improper conduct such as extrajudicial killings or negligence causing death, you’re unlikely to get an approval.
+Bear in mind that any termination for improper conduct such as extrajudicial killings or negligence causing death, you’re unlikely to get an approval.

 2. HUD Dollar Home Program

 Okay, so let us start by saying that these homes do not retail for an actual dollar.
 That’s just an example used to represent their cheap costs.
 If a foreclosed home has been on the market for six months or more, the United States Department of Housing and Urban Development offer these homes to low-income families at very cheap prices so that they can get rid of excess inventory while helping people get their first house.